A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Introduction

 The need to reduce this linear increase in computational cost has become more relevant with the more frequent use of deep neural networks (DNNs) \cite{schmidhuber2015deep} as heuristic functions.
-While DNNs are universal function approximators \cite{hornik1989multilayer}, they are computationally expensive when compared to heuristic functions based on domain knowledge, human intuition, and pattern databases \cite{culberson1998pattern}.
-Nonetheless, DNNs are able to learn heuristic functions to solve problems ranging from puzzles \cite{chen2011using, arfaee2011learning, deepcube, agostinelli2019solving}, to quantum computing \cite{zhang2020topological}, to chemical synthesis \cite{chen2020retro}, while making very few assumptions about the structure of the problem.
+While DNNs are universal function approximators~\cite{hornik1989multilayer}, they are computationally more expensive than heuristic functions that leverage domain knowledge, human intuition, or simplify the original problem to make it easier to solve~\cite{culberson1998pattern,MostowP89,bonet2001planning}.
+Nonetheless, DNNs are able to learn heuristic functions to solve problems ranging from puzzles \cite{chen2011using, arfaee2011learning, deepcube, agostinelli2019solving}, to quantum computing \cite{zhang2020topological,bao2024twisty}, to chemical synthesis \cite{chen2020retro}, while making very few assumptions about the structure of the problem.
 Due to their flexibility and ability to generalize, DNNs offer the promise of learning heuristic functions in a largely domain-independent fashion.
-Removing the linear increase in computational cost as a function of the size of the action space would make DNNs practical for a wide range of applications with large action spaces such as multiple sequence alignment, theorem proving, program synthesis, and molecular optimization.
+Removing the linear increase in computational cost as a function of the size of the action space would make DNNs practical for a wide range of applications with large action spaces, such as multiple sequence alignment, theorem proving, program synthesis, and chemical synthesis.

-The DeepCubeA algorithm used deep reinforcement learning and A* search to solve puzzles such as the Rubik's cube \cite{agostinelli2019solving} and has since been used in applications such as quantum computing \cite{zhang2020topological} and cryptography \cite{jin20203d}.
-DeepCubeA uses approximate value iteration \cite{bertsekas1996neuro} to train a heuristic function without relying on domain specific heuristic information.
-However, the computation required for approximate value iteration also grows linearly with the size of the action space.
-Therefore, the practicality of both the training phase and the search phase of DeepCubeA reduces as the size of the action space increases.